 All students are encouraged to join the National Association of Social Workers and will need to be NASW members to be eligible for NASW student malpractice insurance.
 Students who are members will gain access to a great deal of information about local social work events and state and national issues affecting social workers.
 This information is provided in the national and state publications that are mailed and/or emailed to the student and through access to the "members only" sections of the NASW website.
 Students may also gain access to information about available positions in social work through NASW publications and online resources.
-Applications for NASW membership and for NASW malpractice insurance are available on the NASW website (www.socialworkers.org).
+Applications for NASW membership and NASW malpractice insurance are available on the NASW website (www.socialworkers.org).

-Field Advisory Board
+Practicum Advisory Board

-The Field Advisory Board (FAB) is chaired and convened by the Field Education Director and is additionally comprised of the Assistant Field Education Directors, a faculty member and community stakeholders.
-FAB provides consultation on the content and process of the components of field education and meets throughout the year for discussion and consequent recommendations related to field issues.
-The Board may initiate and/or respond to issues in areas such as student needs and concerns, agency and community needs and concerns, the current practice environment, integration of field experiences and curriculum, and field policies and procedures as well as any additional requests for consideration from the Field Program or Department of Social Work.
-Additionally, the Board may develop and complete specific projects for the purpose of supporting and making recommendations to the field program and/or the Department of Social Work.
+The Practicum Advisory Board (PAB) is chaired and convened by the Practicum Education Director and is additionally comprised of the Assistant Practicum Education Director, a faculty member, and community stakeholders.
+PAB provides consultation on the content and process of the components of practicum education and meets throughout the year for discussion and consequent recommendations related to practicum issues.
+The Board may initiate and/or respond to issues in areas such as student needs and concerns, agency and community needs and concerns, the current practice environment, integration of internship experiences and curriculum, and practicum policies and procedures as well as any additional requests for consideration from the Practicum Program or Department of Social Work.
+Additionally, the Board may develop and complete specific projects to support and make recommendations to the practicum program and/or the Department of Social Work.